JFRuel/Getdata/README.md

 JFRuel on GitHub
 ==================================================================

-This document explains how all the R script works and how it is connected to the input and output files.
+This document explains how all the R script works, what it does, and how it is connected to the input and output files.

 To be able to run the R file, you will need to download the source datasets using the following URL:
 "Human Activity Recognition Using Smartphones Data Set".